Oil industry in Scotland: History

 In December 1969, Amoco discovered the Montrose Field about 217 km east of Aberdeen.
 The original objective of the well had been to drill for gas to test the idea that the southern North Sea gas province extended to the north.
 Amoco were astonished when the well discovered oil.
 BP had been awarded several licences in the area in the second licensing round late in 1965, but had been reluctant to work on them.

 North Sea oil

-Oil and gas activity in Scotland mostly takes place offshore on offshore oil and gas platforms, mainly of which are located 12 miles off the coast of Aberdeen.
+Oil and gas activity in Scotland mostly takes place offshore on offshore oil and gas platforms, many of which are located 12 miles off the coast of Aberdeen.

 Economic benefits

 The extraction of oil and gas in Scottish waters was estimated to have contributed £25.2 billion in Gross Value Added (GVA) to the Economy of Scotland in 2022, representing 11.8% of the overall Scottish Gross Domestic Product (GDP) figure.
 In March 2023, the Scottish Government established the Energy System and Just Transition Independent Analysis Report, which found that the oil and gas industry in Scotland generated £16 billion in GVA in 2019 whilst it supported the employment of 57,000 people.